PetersonHeil/MATLAB-code-for-the-numerical-computation-of-interval-distributions/README.md

 # Numerical computation of interval distributions
-MATLAB code for the paper "A numerical method for computing the interval distribution of any inhomogeneous Poisson point process modified by dead times drawn from any distribution".
+MATLAB code for the paper "A numerical method for computing interval distributions for an inhomogeneous Poisson point process modified by random dead times".

 ------------------------------------------------------------------------------------
 Contents: